abdulsalaam/tulip/README.md

 ### Sockets

 The agents of the system communicate by using TCP sockets.
-Message objects are send through sockets using JSON serialization/deserialization.
+Message objects are sent through sockets using JSON serialization/deserialization.

 ### The service layer